Hybrid connected warehouses: improving operations and efficiency

-To achieve its goals of affordability and easy use, the HYCOWARE project focuses on achieving clear results in the areas of innovative connected products, low-cost wireless networking, localization and ‘plug-and-produce’ connected goods, devices and people.
-These results lead to greater efficiency, less stress, reduced workloads and increased safety.
+To address this issue, the HYCOWARE project focused on exploring innovative connected products, low-cost wireless networking, localization and ‘plug-and-produce’ connected goods, devices and people.

 Hybrid connected warehouses.